Research

 Unlike conventional fixed-wing or rotary-wing aircrafts, wings of small flying animals such as hummingbirds and insects are flexible and operated at relatively low speed with large angle of attack.
 Hence such animals have a potential to be a model for safer and more silent micro aerial robots.
 Moreover, their capability of complex wing motions enables abrupt change of aerodynamic force, which leads to the high mobility.
 In our laboratory, a robotic hummingbird is being developed aiming to implement these biological features into the artificial systems.

 So far, we captured a hovering flight of an Amazilia hummingbird, amazilia amazilia, with four highspeed video cameras to three-dimensionally measure the wing motions and deformation[1].
 Based on the measurement, a 1-DOF (degree of freedom) electric flapping mechanism with the same wing size, flapping frequency, and mass as those of the hummingbird was developed.
 The mechanism achieved vertical takeoff along with vertical guide wires.
+We are also studying feedback control of wing motion to realize flight control [2].

 In particular, we focus on flexural elsticity of flight feathers.
 In coorperative research with Yamashina Institute for Ornithology, flexural stiffness of fllight feathers of an Amazilia hummingbird sepcimen was measured by static bending test.
 Based on the obtained stiffness distribution, biomimetic wings consisting of a CFRP frame and a polyimide film were fabricated using a UV-laser cutting tool.
-Flapping tests using the electric flapping mechanism revealed that the biomimetic wings achieved higher average lift than conventional simple wings without increase in power consumption[2].
+Flapping tests using the electric flapping mechanism revealed that the biomimetic wings achieved higher average lift than conventional simple wings without increase in power consumption[3].
+Recently, we realized 3-D printed wings implementing torsional spring at the leading edge to promote torsional deformation[4].

 [1] M. Maeda, T. Nakata, I. Kitamura, H. Tanaka, and H. Liu, "Quantifying the dynamic wing morphing of hovering hummingbird," Royal Society Open Science, vol. 4, 2017.